-Your WordPress website can scale to unlimited heights!
+The scalability of WordPress is practically limitless!
 A simple page with a proper theme and the right plugins, if configured properly, it can serve millions of views per month without problems.
-But, most of the websites that manage to get that amount of traffic include more complex integrations and systems, and for that, they also need a demanding hosting package.
+But, most of the websites that get enormous traffic comprise significantly more complicated integrations and systems, and utilize an advanced hosting package.

-The most important areas that you need to pay attention to when you scale your WP website for high traffic are:
+The critical areas that you need to focus on when scaling your WordPress site for high traffic are: